Loading...

 Retake Policy

 Must wait 14 days after failure.
 After 3 failures, must wait 3 months.
-All sections must be passed within 1 year of first attempt.
+Must pass all sections within 1 year of approval date.

 Minimum Age